 - Property Sales Tax which varies on the type of property and the type of seller, for example if its a new build property the purchaser will pay 10% in VAT (IVA in Spanish) plus 1.5% stamp duty.
 If the property is a resale then a Transfer Tax (Impuesto Transmissiones Patrimoniales ITP) is to be paid, this is charged at 10% (Valencia region) or 8% (Murcia Region) but no IVA is to be paid.

-When purchasing a plot of land or commercial property the amount of tax payable increases to 21%.
+When purchasing a plot of land or commercial property the amount of VAT payable increases to 21%.

-- Mortgage fees will also add an additional cost, most banks charge a set up fee and a fee for the official bank valuation on the property.
-If purchasing a property with a mortgage you should expect an additional charge which your lender will advise on applying.
+Mortgage fees will also add an additional cost, most banks charge a set up fee and a fee for the official bank valuation on the property.
+If you are purchasing a property with a mortgage you should expect an additional charge which your lender will advise on applying.